 Landlords must make sure to keep all necessary security deposit rules and records in the lease agreement.
 Here is a list of things you should include:

 Discuss every clause in your agreement with your tenant, so both of you have clarity.
-Specify what classifies as “normal wear and tear” and “tenant damage.”
+Specify what classifies as “” and “tenant damage.”
 You never know what clause could hold you up at court.
 However, if you’ve screened applications well, a good tenant will respect your lease terms and conditions.

 Did you know that walk-through inspections are mandatory in some states?
 It’s a good idea to get in the habit of checking the condition of your property before handing it over to the new tenant.
 It can save you from unnecessary lawsuits.
 Here’s a to-do checklist to help you out: